 Counselling and psychotherapy are umbrella terms that cover a range of talking therapies.
 They are delivered by trained practitioners who work with people over a short or long term to help them bring about effective change or enhance their wellbeing.

-Counselling involves two people exploring and examining difficulties or uncertainties in life in a personal, non judgemental and confidential environment trying to find a new ways of looking at things in an open and respectful way.
+Counselling involves two people exploring and examining difficulties, stuckness, uncertainties or anything else that hinders you from enjoying life, in a personal, non judgemental and confidential environment trying to find a new ways of looking at things in an open and respectful way.